 Media Contact

-About Sysdig In the cloud, every second counts.
-Attacks move at warp speed, and security teams must protect the business without slowing it down.
-Sysdig stops cloud attacks in real time, instantly detecting changes in risk with runtime insights and open source Falco.
-Sysdig, rated #1 for CSPM in the Gartner Peer Insights “Voice of a Customer” report, correlates signals across cloud workloads, identities, and services to uncover hidden attack paths and prioritize real risk.
+In the cloud, every second counts.
+Attacks unfold in minutes and security teams must protect the business without slowing it down.
+Sysdig, the leader and outperformer in the “2024 GigaOm Radar for Cloud-Native Application Protection Platforms (CNAPPs),” stops cloud attacks in seconds and instantly detects changes in risk with real-time insights and open source Falco.
+Sysdig Sage™, the industry’s first AI cloud security analyst, uplevels human response and enables security, developers, and DevOps to work together, faster.
+By correlating signals across cloud workloads, identities, and services, Sysdig uncovers hidden attack paths and prioritizes real risk.
 From prevention to defense, Sysdig helps enterprises focus on what matters: innovation.

 Sysdig.
 Secure Every Second.